-Project: LI NK - Procu irement Contact: Bo Botelho
+Project: L INK - Proc urement Contact: Bo Bote elho

 Start Date 01/14/2013 Orig.
-Completion Dat te 10/31/201 3 Revised (Completion Date 01/06/2014
+Completion n Date 10/31/201 .3 Revised Completion Date 01/06/2014 Pending

-Pending

-July May March February November September
+Septen nber July May March February November

 Overall Status

 Schedule

 Budget

 Scope

+Project Descript tion · · · · · · · · · · · · · · · · · · ·

-data entry location for all procurement documents (requisitions, purchase orders and contracts).
+Workday Procurement standardizes business processes for procurement documents.
+Workday Procurement will be the data entry location for all procurement documents (requisitions, purchase orders and contracts).
 Approvals and printing of the documents will be processed in Workday.
 Selected supplier websites will be available for access to state contracted pricing through punch-out capability.
 Purchase Orders will be interfaced in to the State's financial system for encumbering, receipts, and accounts payable.
 Suppliers will be available for selection in Workday and their associated commodities and procurement contact information will be maintained within Workday.

-Project Estimate: \$1,895,800 (\$1,160,262.52 has been expended)
+Project Estimate: \$1,895,800 (\$1,621,121.77 has been expended)

-Comments
+The Workday solution is currently in the development and testing phase.
+However, development and implementation has been delayed by the Administrative Services HCM project as well as the current EnterpriseOne upgrade.
+Further, it has been determined that the Department does not have sufficient resources, staff or appropriations, to expand the original statement of work for this project enterprise wide, address the integration costs associated with the layering of Workday procurement onto the existing EnterpriseOne system, and sustain the integration costs on an ongoing operational basis.
+The Department will continue to prioritize the current upgrading of the EnterpriseOne financial system and ongoing support of the existing HCM solution.

+Any further significant or future work or timelines related to the improvement or altering of the State's current EnterpriseOne based procurement process will be determined via the upcoming 2015-2017 biennial budget process; departmental request, Governor's recommendations, and legislative appropriations.

-July update: Revisions to implement software simultaneously to all agencies instead of Administrative Services and DHHS are pending review by Director's Office.
+Revisions to implement software simultaneously to all agencies instead of Administrative Services and DHHS are pending review by Director's Office.
 Original scope indicated roll-out to all remaining agencies after initial implementation, recommendation from project team during recent phases of implementation support roll-out to all agencies at one-time.
 New target dates are pending due to potential scope changes.
 The change order and Project Scope are under review by the Director's Office due to change in Administrative Services and Materiel Division leadership.

 Currently in the new P.1 Tenant validating Business Process design and functionality.

-May update: Same update as July.

-Additional Comments/Concerns: None
+None

-L

-Project: Netw vork Nebraska Education n Contact: Tom Rolfes
+Project: Netw vork Ne bras ka Educati on Contact: Tom Rolfes

-Start Date 05/ /01/2006 Orig.
-Comp Orig.
-Completion Date 2 Revised 0 Completion Date 08/01/2014
+Start Date 05/ /01/2006 Orig .
+Completion Da te 06/30/2012 Revised vised C ompletion Date 08/01/2014

+08/01/2015

-July ١ Лау March February November September
+Septem ber July May Marc h February November

 Overall Status 5

-Schedule
+Schedule ۲

 Budget

 Scope